What Are Floaters?

 Floaters and flashers become more and more common as we age.
 Although not all floaters and flashers are vision threatening, they can be a sign of a serious problem.
 Therefore, it is important to have a complete dilated eye exam to ensure your eyes are healthy and no damage has occurred to your retina.

-If you are experiencing floaters or flashers, request an appointment with one of our Alexandria retina specialists.
+If you are experiencing floaters or flashers, request an appointment with one of our central Louisiana retina specialists.